NativeScript/docs-v7/ApiReference/application/HOW-TO.md

 ---
 # Application
 The Application module provides abstraction over the platform-specific Application implementations.
-It is the main BCL module and is required for other BCL modules to work properly.
+It is the main NativeScript module and is required for other NativeScript modules to work properly.
 The default bootstrap.js implementation for each platform loads and initializes this module.
 ``` JavaScript
 var app = require("application");